Hiking trail overlooking fjord in Norway

 Often cited as one of Norway’s most beautiful hikes, Romsdalseggen Ridge offers panoramic views of the Romsdalen Valley, the Trollveggen (Troll Wall), and surrounding peaks:

-This ridge walk delivers constantly changing vistas and varying terrain.
+These ridges are among the most rewarding trekking routes in Norway, attracting hikers from around the globe.
+The trail offers constantly changing vistas and varied terrain throughout the hike.
 A shuttle bus service operates from Åndalsnes to the trailhead during the summer season, making this spectacular hike easily accessible.

 Essential Hiking Tips for Norway